 Frequently Asked Questions

-The answer to this question is going to vary for each family.
+The answer to this question will vary for each family.

-As a general rule, children who are three or more years apart may be at such varying academic levels that may not work to group them together.
-This is especially true for language arts, because their reading levels will be so far apart.
+As a general rule, children who are three or more years apart may be at such varying academic levels that it may not work to group them together.
+This is especially true for language arts, because children's reading levels may be far apart.

-It is feasible to group children that are two years or less together - utilizing the same level.
-Because many of our activities have multiple options, the older child can be given the more difficult assignment and the younger child the simpler one.
+It is feasible to group together children who differ in age only one or two years.
+Because many activities have two options, the older child can be given the more difficult assignment and the younger child the simpler one.

 Ideally, students will be reading all literature independently, but you can occasionally utilize a more challenging chapter book as a read-aloud with a younger child.

-It may be more feasible to group children of different ages together for science and social studies than for language arts or math.
+It may also be more feasible to group children of different ages together for science and social studies than for language arts or math.
 Our literature units target a certain reading level.
 The text will not always be possible for younger siblings to decode or comprehend.
-Some parents choose to group their children together for the Science and Social Studies units and then implement different Language Arts levels for each child.
+Some parents choose to group their children together for the science and social studies units and then implement different language arts and math levels for each child.

 Moving Beyond the Page is designed to meet the needs of a specific age range.
 Some curricula claim that it is possible to group kids of a broad age range together for a common education.
-For example, you may be able to group your 5 and 9 year old together.
+For example, they may say that you can group your 5 and 9 year old together.
 This approach runs the risk of not meeting the needs of at least one of the children involved.
-This does not mean that younger children cannot join in conversations or share in the book readings with older siblings, but each child needs a curriculum that is targeted to their level to meet their academic needs.
+It does not mean that younger children cannot join in conversations or share in the book readings with older siblings, but each child needs a curriculum that is targeted to her level to meet her specific academic needs.